Nighttime Thunderstorm

 Q: Are thunderstorms during the night more severe than daytime storms?

 A: Not necessarily.
 The severity of a thunderstorm depends on several factors, including atmospheric conditions, temperature, and humidity.
-While nighttime storms may be more frequent, they can be just as severe or mild as daytime thunderstorms.
+While nighttime storms may be more frequent, they can be as severe or mild as daytime thunderstorms.

 Q: Can climate change affect nocturnal storm patterns?